Mexico vs Florida for your vacation?

 On our price list you can see the 4 and 5 star hotels are actually cheaper in Florida.
 This may look good at first but there is a big factor to consider.
 This is also something you have to factor in with the 2 and 3 star hotels as well.
 Most large hotels in Mexico are all inclusive which means that your meals and drinks are included in the price.
 This can mean a much better value.
 For example if you stayed a week in Florida at a 5 star hotel it would cost $2730 compared with $2898 in Mexico.
 Even if your hotel in Florida served up a breakfast that was included in the price there are the other two meals to consider.
 Lets say you will spend $20USD for each meal.
 That would be $40 for lunch for two adults and $40 for dinner.
 A total of $80 per day that is actually included in your hotel price in Mexico.
 In a week this might be 11 lunches and dinners or a total of $440 for two adults.
 The $168 cheaper average hotel rate for Florida goes away with this consideration and it could actually be a savings to stay at a 5 star hotel in Mexico of $272.

-If you are interested in further looking at hotels for your vacation, try searching using the Hotels.com link on the side of this page.
-We find they offer great price comparisons and they make it easy to narrow down your search as well as find the location you want to be in.
+If you are interested in further looking at hotels for your vacation, try searching using the link on the side of this page.
+Here you can find great price comparisons and they make it easy to narrow down your search as well as find the location you want to be in.

 Animal Zoo $35 $50